Atorable/atorable-loader/README.md

   <img src="./android-chrome-512x512.png" height="300" width="300" title="atorable logo">©
 </p> -->

 Why?
 Decreased data from your server.
+Large files faster with more peers.
+More Decentralized.

 The `atorable-loader` resolves `import`/`require()` of a file into a [Webtorrent](https://webtorrent.io/) magnet uri.